jerryaoverton/fedex-api-hackathon-2020/README.md

 ### The FedEx SameDay Bot

 The finite-state machine is a Python/Flask web service running on Heroku.
 When initialized, the drone automatically connects with the smart contract and begins autonomous operations.
-The bot code communicates with the [FedEx APIs](https://www.fedex.com/en-ca/resources-tools/api.html) usign HTTP.
+The bot code communicates with the [FedEx APIs](https://www.fedex.com/en-ca/resources-tools/api.html) using HTTP.

 ### The Smart Contract